-The biggest challenges to community character in Ward 1 are related to development pressure, especially as the city's population grows.
+Successful infill project, 2208 14th Street, before (above) and after (below) Preservation Challenges The biggest preservation challenges in Ward 1 are related to development pressure, especially as the city's population grows.
 There is a renewed desire among newcomers and current residents to live in the city's urban neighborhoods in close proximity to work, public transportation, and walkable commercial streets.
 Ward 1 has all of these sought-after amenities, and as a result is seeing significant new residential and commercial development.
 Since the city's planning policies support this growth, the question is how it can best be accommodated.
-Planning studies such as the Adams Morgan Vision Framework (2015) have begun to address how to accommodate new construction while maintaining historic character.

 The type and scale of this building activity varies in Ward 1 neighborhoods, but the review process under the city's historic preservation law helps to manage change in the Ward's historic districts.
 New buildings in these districts have benefited from the design review for compatibility with the character of the historic streetscapes.
 Even when residents hold different views about more intensive new development, public review has helped to shape the design of projects that for the most part have been well received.
 In contrast, development in those parts of the Ward that are not within historic districts proceeds without the safeguards provided by the preservation review process.
 As a result, there are fewer opportunities for the public to review and influence the design quality of new construction.
 In contrast to historic districts, the relative ease of demolition and matter-of-right construction tends to attract less sensitive development to these areas.
 New development is also altering the socio-economic and demographic composition of the Ward.
 There is much concern that rising prices, more condominiums and conversions of single-family dwellings to multi-family units are transforming the social character of the Ward.
 The preservation strategies that follow can help communities respond to these challenges.